kraenhansen/universal-typescript-library-talk/slides.md

 Kræn Hansen

 <!--
+Welcome to my talk about
+"Building a Universal TypeScript Library".

+I'm going to talk about some patterns for building libraries meant to run across many environments (browsers, node.js, react-native, etc.)

-Not a library developer?
+If you're not a library developer?
+- Maybe you are?
-- Many of your solutions could be generalized and published.
+Your solutions could be generalized and published.
 - You're evaluating libraries, which might use some of these patterns.
 -->

 ---
-layout: image-left
-image: ./my-face.jpg
+src: ./pages/about-me.md
 ---

-# Kræn Hansen

-Senior Software Engineer @ MongoDB

-- Building developer tools<br>(Compass, mongosh, ...)
-- Maintaining the Atlas Device SDK<br>(formerly Realm JS)
-- Open source enthusiast
-- Father x3 👧👧👶
-- `@kraenhansen.dk` on Bluesky 🦋

 ---
 src: ./pages/universal-packages.md